Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a low-impact lifestyle.

 Before eating, chestnuts need to be boiled for around 10 minutes to make it possible to remove the skins.
 They can be eaten whole or are often used as a puree.

-Traditionally, chestnuts are roasted in fire.
+Traditionally, chestnuts are roasted in the fire.
 If you wish to try this, it is important to cut a slit into the nuts to release steam and stop them from exploding as they cook.

 If you can collect enough, sweet chestnuts can be dried and then ground to create flour.
-Although it is not a great riser when used on its own, this flour is delicious when used half and half with wheat flour in breads and cakes.
+Although it is not a great riser when used on its own, this flour is delicious when used half and half with wheat flour in bread and cakes.